 Gallery Hours: Saturdays & Sundays, 12:00PM - 4:00PM

-In her new paintings, Avigail Manneberg examines the tension between places of grief and joy in a performative way.
+In Square Dancing, Avigail Manneberg examines the tension between places of grief and joy in a performative way.
 She uses the body as a site to construct, stretch, push and pull the concept of freedom while exploring feelings of protection and suffocation.

 Avigail Manneberg’s art, like her life, is based on the story of her family, the history of her generation, her culture, what she sees, and those she meets.
 In absorbing the world through interacting with others, she takes something unfamiliar from their background and filters it through her visual language into something collectively understandable.
 The search to define herself motivates her passion to create.